You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 The Connection Between Lipitor and Muscle Pain: Separating Fact from Fiction

-As one of the most widely prescribed cholesterol-lowering medications, Lipitor (atorvastatin) has been a staple in many people's treatment plans for decades.
+As one of the most widely prescribed cholesterol-lowering medications, Lipitor (atorvastatin) has been a staple in the treatment of high cholesterol and heart disease for over two decades.
 However, like any medication, it's not without its side effects.
-One of the most common complaints associated with Lipitor is muscle pain, also known as myalgia.
-But is this pain a common occurrence, or is it just a rare exception?
+One of the most common complaints associated with Lipitor is muscle pain, which can range from mild discomfort to debilitating pain.

 What is Lipitor?